 It also ignores the valuable contribution of supplementing fluid intake with additional sodium to help aid fluid retention, maintain blood sodium levels and replace some of that lost in sweat.
 At a certain point the usefulness of ‘drink to thirst’ guidelines effectively ends.
 And that point is probably when you’re exercising for more than 2 hours, assuming you began well hydrated (for advice on how to do that, this blog is worth a read).

-So should I just drink to thirst to avoid hyponatremia?
+Should I just drink to thirst to avoid hyponatremia?

 If avoiding hyponatremia is your one and only objective, then drinking to thirst is probably ok advice to follow.
 But, in my view, it starts to get more complicated when you consider that most athletes want to perform at their best, not just ‘survive’ a race.